Morse Leads JMU To Thrilling Win

 JMU vs. Charleston Basketball

-James Madison guard Vado Morse (4) goes up for a three-point shot over Charleston guard Dimitrius Underwood (11) during the second half of an NCAA basketball game in Harrisonburg, Va., Saturday, Jan.
-22, 2022.
+James Madison guard Vado Morse (4) goes up for a three-point shot over Charleston guard Dimitrius Underwood (11) during the second half of Saturday's 95-94 win at the Atlantic Union Bank Center.

 Daniel Lin / DN-R